staD020/png2prg/readme.md

  - Added -mode ecm.
  - Added -no-pack-empty to skip packing empty chars to filled chars to re-use for different colors.
 Only for multicolor/mixed and ecm charsets.
+ - Added -force-pack-empty for singlecolor charset, may save a char, but usually pack-ratio is worse due to increased d800 color usage.
  - Improved auto-detection of graphics modes, including various charset modes.
  - Added sid support to charset displayers.
  - Bug Fix: -force-border-color for singlecolor charset (thanks Raistlin).
  - Bug Fix: do not write empty .prg file on error.
- - Standardized 0xd0xx colors in output.prg for charset modes.
+ - Standardized d02x colors in output.prg for charset modes.

 ## Changes for version 1.4